jaypinho/jaypinho.github.io/_posts/2015-07-03-those-unruly-greeks-part-2.markdown

 ---
 title:  "Those unruly Greeks, part 2"
-excerpt: "The IMF throws everyone for a loop ahead of tomorrow's referendum."
+excerpt: "The IMF throws everyone for a loop ahead of Sunday's referendum."
-date:   2015-07-03 16:30:00
+date:   2015-07-03 16:33:00
 tags: greece alexis tsipras yanis varoufakis imf
 ---
 On Tuesday I wrote [a short post]({% post_url 2015-06-30-those-unruly-greeks %}) detailing my frustrations with the general tone of coverage of Greek prime minister Alexis Tsipras and finance minister Yanis Varoufakis.
 Both of them have been unfairly castigated as radicals or utopians.
 Worse yet, the journalists and others doing the castigating in many cases freely acknowledge the fundamental reasonableness of Greek policy positions.